top of page

 THE STORY OF NATHANIEL C. PANGARO

-Ever since I was interviewed on WNBC News 4 NY - after my school alcohol-tested multiple students, resulting in a community uproar - I have had a deep interest in journalism.
-My interest has increased throughout my time in the journalism program at American University.
+Ever since I was interviewed on WNBC News 4 New York after my school alcohol-tested multiple students, sparking a community uproar, I have had a deep interest in journalism.
+That interest only grew during my time in the journalism program at American University.

 IMG_5746.heic

 While at American University, I gained firsthand experience in the field and learned from experienced reporters.
-I then wrote stories covering many topics, from profiles to city council meetings and school politics.
+I wrote stories covering various topics, from profiles to city council meetings and school politics.

-When the COVID-19 pandemic hit in early 2020, I infused my interest in technology into my reporting style by conducting interviews over video conferencing platforms and working with team members via collaborative programs.
-I could successfully continue my journalistic studies and practices online — as I did in person — with little to no changes in my work ethic.
+When the COVID-19 pandemic hit in early 2020, I incorporated my interest in technology into my reporting by conducting interviews over video conferencing platforms and collaborating with team members via digital tools.
+I could continue my journalistic studies and practices online just as effectively as in person.

-While studying remotely, I delved deeper into my interest in political issues—especially since it was an election year.
-I primarily wrote about the DACA program and how COVID-19 impacted the lives of students, immigrants, educators, and everyday people.
+Studying remotely allowed me to explore political issues more deeply—particularly during an election year.
+I focused primarily on the DACA program and how COVID-19 affected students, immigrants, educators, and everyday people.

-As I advance on my journalistic journey, I strive to inform various audiences about different beats surrounding technology or politics.
-From my previous experience and the road ahead, I plan to grow, reflect, and mold into the journalist I aspire to be.
+As I continue my professional and journalistic journey, I aim to inform diverse audiences on topics ranging from technology to politics.
+Building on my experience, I plan to grow, reflect, and develop into the journalist I aspire to become.

 I am Nathaniel C. Pangaro, and I am a journalist.